 - Have some of them (or all of them) read their final scenes out loud.
 Talk about what makes each scene work.
 Ask students how they thought to get around some particularly choice word restriction.

 The great thing about this exercise–whether it’s being done by students or professional writers–is that it pushes your brain to the limits of your stylistic capabilities.
 Sometimes people get really stymied by this challenge, but often the results are incredible.
 My class yesterday ended up with some truly impressive, absolutely gorgeous scenes, all using really unconventional approaches to the myth, idea, and visual of the mermaid.
-And it really drives points the home that you can use your own personal take on a subject, and style, and create an image that’s uniquely yours, even if the subject is something that’s been written about before.

 I worry sometimes that, when people teach fiction, style and language end up behind character and plot.
 But I think style is just as important, and this exercise is a really good way to show students how to bust through cliché and do something new.